Alaa24ahmed/Basic-Assembler/README.md

 ## assembler.py

-The class `Assembler` has 6 methods already implemented for you.
-It has 7 data structures to save the input assembly code, address symbol table, the instruction set tables and other important information necessary for the assembly.
+The class `Assembler` has 7 data structures to save the input assembly code, address symbol table, the instruction set tables and other important information necessary for the assembly.

 After the second pass, the private property `__bin` (of type dict) should have the binary representation of every assembly instructions as values and their location in memory as keys.
 The public method `assemble()` returns that object after completing the second pass so that it can be used to store the binary output in a file or send it to the standard output.